acquia/cloud-hooks/README.markdown

 db-name is not the actual MySQL database name but rather the common name for the database in all environments.
 Use the drush ah-sql-cli  to connect to the actual MySQL database, or use th drush ah-sql-connect command to convert the site name and target environment into the specific MySQL database name and credentials.
 (The drush sql-cli and sql-connect commands work too, but only if your Drupal installation is set up correctly.)

-Example: You can "scrub" your production database every time it is copied into your Stage environment by putting this script into /hooks/test/db-copy/delete-users.sh:
+Example: To "scrub" your production database by removing all user accounts every time it is copied into your Stage environment, put this script into /hooks/test/db-copy/delete-users.sh:

     #!/bin/bash
     site=$1